 Will having PGP/SPD affect my labour?

-It does not stop you having a normal vaginal delivery but having PGP/SPD will mean that your birth plan will need careful planning with your midwife or consultant, i.e. avoid stirrups if at all possible, giving birth in all fours position or the position that you find most comfortable.
+It does not stop you from having a normal vaginal delivery but having PGP/SPD will mean that your birth plan will need careful planning with your midwife or consultant, i.e. avoid stirrups if at all possible, giving birth in all fours position or the position that you find most comfortable.

 Make sure everyone looking after you is aware that you have PGP/SPD, especially when it comes to examinations and the pushing phase so that you stay within your comfort level.

-Any time you have pain, do not suffer in silence, get checked out by your Midwife or Consultant, as the quicker you get treatment the quicker you will be pain free!
+Any time you have pain, do not suffer in silence, get checked out by your Midwife or Consultant, as the quicker you get treatment the quicker you will be pain-free!